Braille ASCII: Unused ASCII values

 Only 64 characters are needed to represent all possible combinations of 6-dot braille (including space), so not all ASCII values are needed for Braille ASCII.

-The lower-case letters (a to z) are not normally used, but might be interpreted as having the same dot patterns as their upper-case equivalents. `, {, |, and } are not used and their Braille ASCII rendition is not defined.
+The 26 Basic Latin lower-case letters (a to (z) are not normally used, but might be interpreted as having the same dot patterns as their 26 upper-case equivalents.
+The 5 other printable ASCII punctuation characters (`, {, |, }, and ~) are not used and their Braille ASCII rendition is not defined.

 Braille ASCII is merely a subset of the ASCII table that can be used to represent all possible combinations of 6-dot braille.
 It is not to be confused with the Computer Braille Code, which can represent all ASCII values in braille.